 The program is open to all qualified Maine residents and pays for education and training for high-wage jobs in demand in Maine.

-Check back late January 2014 for an update on the next CSSP application period.

-Program Goal and Targeted Outcomes

-[Final]

-The program is open to all qualified Maine residents and pays for education and training for high-wage jobs in demand in Maine.

-Check back in mid-April 2014 for an update on the next CSSP application period.
+Check back in early-May 2014 for an update on the next CSSP application period.

 Program Goal and Targeted Outcomes